loxia01/PSInternetConnectionSharing/README.md

 * Get-ICS
 * Disable-ICS

 All functions are required to run with administrative rights.
+All functions works with Powershell version 3.0 and above.

 The module has been tested on Windows 10 and is based on code from a [superuser.com forum post](https://superuser.com/questions/470319/how-to-enable-internet-connection-sharing-using-command-line/649183).